 I have just realised who commands the Daily menu in my kitchen!!
-It’s my children as you always worry if they don’t eat their food.
-You also worry if they are not eating all their vegetables.
-I am always trying to think of ways to make a dish interesting for them so that they eat well.
+It’s my children as I always worry if they don’t eat their food.
+All mums also worry if they are not eating all their vegetables.
+I am always trying to think of ways of making a dish interesting for them so that they eat well.
 My young son loves Pizzas and went through a phase where he had to either have a pizza every day or something with cheese added to it to make it look like a pizza!!
 That’s when I came up with this recipe which is of a stuffed paratha but with some of the pizza ingredients added.
 I told my son who was very young at the time that it was a “Punjabi Pizza” and since that day, it’s been called that in our house.
 We really enjoy Punjabi Pizza or Stuffed Paratha dish as a weekend brunch dish.
 I hope that you will all agree with me that Punjabi Pizza or Stuffed Paratha is a real winner with children.
 You can add what ever fillings you like and make it as spicy or as bland Punjabi Pizza or Stuffed Paratha as you prefer.

 Ingredients for 4 parathas:

 For the filling: